 I've always been pretty obsessed with what makes people tick.
-What make them happy, fulfilled, - their best.
+What makes them happy, fulfilled, - their best?
 What makes one person plow through a dilemma, look at the bright side and move on to the next thing without losing their way or their positive attitude?

 So I struggled for years - knowing that its all in you attitude, as Ellie says in Contact, "I've always thought the world is what you make of it."
 But I still managed to be unhappy.
 To think if I only just got the next job, or a great husband, a couple of kids, published my book, got a sit com - I'd be happy.